ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 In `user_data`, the keys are strings and the values are integers, indicated by the annotation `Dict[str, int]`.
 This tells us that `user_data` maps names (strings) to ages (ints).
-If a function expects a dictionary of user ages, using this type hint ensures that someone doesn’t accidentally pass in, say, a dict mapping names to something else like phone numbers (unless it matches the specified types).
+If a function expects a dictionary of user ages, using this type hint ensures that someone doesn't accidentally pass in, say, a dict mapping names to something else like phone numbers (unless it matches the specified types).

 Using these collection type annotations (`List`, `Tuple`, `Set`, `Dict`) greatly enhances code documentation.
-They specify not just that a variable is a list or dict, but what’s inside it.
+They specify not just that a variable is a list or dict, but what's inside it.
 This is crucial for writing correct code, as many bugs come from misunderstanding what type of data is being handled.
 Next, we will see that Python has even more convenient ways to write these annotations, especially in newer versions.

 ## Annotations without Imports

-When Python’s types were first introduced (PEP 484 and subsequent enhancements), using generics like lists and dictionaries in annotations required importing their `typing` counterparts (`typing.List`, `typing.Dict`, etc.).
+When Python's types were first introduced (PEP 484 and subsequent enhancements), using generics like lists and dictionaries in annotations required importing their `typing` counterparts (`typing.List`, `typing.Dict`, etc.).
 However, starting with Python 3.9, the language allows the use of built-in collection types directly as generic types.
 This means you can write `list[int]` instead of importing `List` from `typing`, and similarly for `dict`, `tuple`, and `set`.

-This change (specified in PEP 585) ([PEP 585 – Type Hinting Generics In Standard Collections | peps.python.org](https://peps.python.org/pep-0585/#:~:text=contexts,to%20parameterize%20contained%20types)) simplifies type annotations by removing the need for extra imports and making the syntax more natural.
+This change (specified in PEP 585) ([PEP 585--Type Hinting Generics In Standard Collections | peps.python.org](https://peps.python.org/pep-0585/#:~:text=contexts,to%20parameterize%20contained%20types)) simplifies type annotations by removing the need for extra imports and making the syntax more natural.
 Compare the following with the earlier examples:

 ```python